-Key Audit Matter How our audit addressed the Key Audit Matter Impairment assessment of property, plant and equipment and right-of-use assets (Continued) Refer to Notes 8, 20 and 21 to the consolidated financial statements (Continued) Management has assessed the recoverable amount and determined the value in use of the CGU.
-The impairment assessment is a judgemental process, requiring estimates in respect of the forecast future cash flows associated with the CGU, including the growth rates for revenues and costs, and the discount rate.
-A reversal of impairment losses on property, plant and equipment of approximately RMB18,825,000 and no reversal of impairment losses on right-of-use assets were recognised during the year ended 31 December 2022.
-As at 31 December 2022, the carrying amounts of property, plant and equipment and right-of-use assets belong to the CGU of operations of Jiangxi Jinyuan under the reportable segment of manufacturing and trading of yarns, were approximately RMB561,216,000 and RMB28,904,000 respectively.
-Our procedures included (Continued): Review the appropriateness of the valuation approach and methodology, the accuracy of the calculations in the valuation model, and the reasonableness of the components comprising the discount rate compared to independent market data; and Reviewing the appropriateness of the disclosure in the consolidated financial statements.
+Key Audit Matter How our audit addressed the Key Audit Matter Impairment assessment of property, plant and equipment and right-of-use assets (Continued) Refer to Notes 8, 20 and 21 to the consolidated financial statements (Continued) Our procedures included (Continued): Management has concluded that there is no impairment loss on property, plant and equipment and right-of-use assets pertaining to the CGU of operations of Jiangxi Jinyuan during the year ended 31 December 2023.
+Working with valuation specialists to review the appropriateness of the valuation approach and methodology, the accuracy of the calculations in the valuation model, and the reasonableness of the components comprising the discount rate compared to independent market data; and As at 31 December 2023, the carrying amounts of property, plant and equipment and right-of-use assets pertaining to the CGU of operations of Jiangxi Jinyuan were approximately RMB528,287,000 and RMB28,707,000 respectively.
+Reviewing the appropriateness of the disclosure in the consolidated financial statements.